+In Index

-1 Documentation contents 3 2 Indices and tables 7
+2 Indices and tables 7

+1 Documentation contents 3

-This application provides a mechanism for creating and displaying messages - such as announcemnts or site information - on a Django-powered site.
+This application provides a mechanism for creating and displaying messages - such as announcements or site information - on a Django-powered site.
 Messages can be turned on or off, and can be set to display globally or only on a subset of a site's URLs.